 A-frames make great huts for small animals.
 Inexpensive and easy to construct, the steep angle discourages goats from climbing on top.
 Two people can move the lightweight structures easily so you can experiment and find the spot that suits your critters.

 Easy-to-build A-frame huts make fine shelters for small and medium-sized homestead animals.
-Just fasten together 2×6 (or 2×4) boards in the form of the letter “A” for the legs, making the joint at the peak secure by using a piece of plywood.
-Use a 2×6 as a cross-piece further down to make the leg assembly very strong.
-Then join two pairs of legs together at the peak with an 8-foot 2×6 acting as the roof ridge.
-Cover with galvanized corrugated roofing and you have a handy hut.
-We used “treated” 2x6s because they last longer when exposed to weather, especially if you place the feet on inexpensive concrete pavers.
+Just fasten together 2×6 (or 2×4) boards in the form of the letter “A” for the legs, making the joint at the peak secure by using a piece of plywood.… Read the rest

 By Setanta O’Ceillaigh

 It was not my intention to live in such small housing, but necessity is the drive of all creation.
 I had lived most of my life as one of the rural poor, but then went to work where I was making so much compared to what I did before that it was like winning the lottery.
-I made some very poor financial choices and was forced to make significant changes to remove the worst elements from my life.
-I moved back to the countryside and got out of my mortgage and car loan by voluntarily surrendering them to the bank.
-I bought the best tract of land I could afford out of savings, got a dilapidated camper, and moved onto the lot almost the day the deed was in my hand.
-I was determined to make it work or die trying.
+I made some very poor financial choices and was forced to make significant changes to remove the worst elements from my life.… Read the rest

 By Karen M. House

 In the middle of summertime, plants are producing.
 Berry plants produce berries, and flowering plants produce blossoms.
 The God-given purpose for the plants in producing the colorful display of fruit and flowers in the summer is to perpetuate itself — to produce young plants.
-The benefit to us humans is that the plants produce far more than they need for simple reproduction, and a lot of what they produce is beneficial to us.
-Most people, though, have no idea what is growing right around them, or how to use it.
+The benefit to us humans is that the plants produce far more than they need for simple reproduction, and a lot of what they produce is beneficial to us.… Read the rest

 There are only two economical, exciting, expeditious, and fun methods of cutting firewood: one is with a chainsaw, the other is … we’ll get to that later.

 I’ve picked up a bunch of tips by reading Popular Mechanics since I began sawing and splitting my own firewood over 50 years ago.
-Along the way, I’ve created and developed a few of my own tricks, methods, and means which I am pleased to share with fellow self-reliant types.
+Along the way, I’ve created and developed a few of my own tricks, methods, and means which I am pleased to share with fellow self-reliant types.… Read the rest

 By Miranda Rommel